Communication and I/O Control

 ■ If you are not sure which version of the product you are currently using, please feel free to contact Mech-Mind Technical Support.

-This chapter introduces how external devices (such as PLCs), the Mech-MSR software, and laser profilers interact in 3D measurement and inspection applications.
+This chapter describes interaction methods among external devices (such as PLCs), Mech-MSR, and laser profilers or cameras in 3D measurement and inspection applications.

 Overview

-External devices (such as PLCs) can communicate with the Mech-MSR software in the following ways:
+External devices (such as PLCs) can interact with Mech-MSR in the following ways:

 • Protocol-based communication

-External devices can interact with the Mech-MSR software using standard or custom industrial communication protocols.
+This refers to interaction between external devices and Mech-MSR based on standard or custom industrial communication protocols.

-Mech-MSR supports various communication protocols, such as TCP ASCII, PROFINET, Mitsubishi MELSEC (MC), EtherNet/IP, Modbus TCP, and Siemens S7.
-For more information, refer to Protocol-Based Communication.
+Mech-MSR supports multiple communication protocols, such as TCP ASCII, PROFINET, Mitsubishi MELSEC (MC), EtherNet/IP, Modbus TCP, and Siemens S7.
+For more information, see Protocol-based Communication.

 • I/O control

-External devices interact with the Mech-MSR software through the general-purpose digital input or output (DI/DO) terminals of the laser profiler.
-This method is suitable for production scenarios that require fast response or a fixed cycle time.
-For more information, refer to I/O Control.
+This refers to interaction between external devices and Mech-MSR through the general digital input/output (DI/DO) terminals on a laser profiler.
+It is suitable for production scenarios that require fast response or fixed takt timing.
+For more information, see I/O Control.

 Method 1